wiegerw/nerva/README.md

 ctest
 ```

+### Intel MKL + CMake
+N.B.
+The CMake support for the MKL library seems broken.
+There is no CMake support
+available if the MKL library is installed using the package manager.
+Recent standalone versions
+provide CMake support, but there are several problems with it.
+First of all, the Intel TBB
+library seems to be a requirement, which should not be the case.
+Second, the CMake
+configuration doesn't set the proper flags for the g++ and clang compilers.
+To fix this, the flags `-DMKL_ILP64 -m64 -march=native` are added manually.
+Third, the
+performance of the executables is about 30 times slower than expected, which indicates that the
+MKL library is not actually being used.
+The B2 build doesn't have this problem, and the performance
+of the python interface is also as expected.

 ### Number type
-By default the nerva code uses 32 bit floats as the number type.
+By default, the nerva code uses 32-bit floats as the number type.
 It is possible to change this by
 defining the symbol `NERVA_USE_DOUBLE`, in which case 64 bit doubles are used.
 The test
 `tests/gradient_test.cpp` usually fails when the number type float is used, due to a lack of precision.